wildbasehq/packbase/apps/server/docs/bulkpostload-usage.md

 ## Performance

 The `BulkPostLoader` efficiently batches all database queries to minimize database round-trips, making it much faster than loading posts one at a time.
+It also limits to a maximum of 25 posts per load for optimal performance.